salaboy/platforms-on-k8s/chapter-8/argo-rollouts/README.md

       autoPromotionEnabled: false
 ```

 Once again, we are using our Notifications Service to test the Rollout mechanism.
 Here we have defined a Blue/Green deployment for the Notification Service which points to two existing Kubernetes Services: `notifications-service-blue` and `notifications-service-green`.
-Notice that the `autoPromotionEnabled` flag is set to `false`, this stops the promotion to happen automatically when the new version is ready.
+Notice that the `autoPromotionEnabled` flag is set to `false`, this stops the promotion from happening automatically when the new version is ready.

 Check that you have Kafka already running from the previous section (Canary releases) and apply all the resources located inside the `blue-green/` directory: